Quantum Surf Physics

 On December 23, 1994, Mark got off a flight in San Francisco, from Honolulu.
 He went directly to a very dangerous surfing spot known as Mavericks.
 The waves were beautiful, not exceptionally large, but deceptively inviting.
 Videos show Mark smiling as he entered the water, not knowing the dangers that lay ahead.
 He caught a warm-up wave and the nose underside or bow of his surfboard stuck.
-Mark successfully rode out of the nose poke and planned to heed its warning by changing boards.
-When he disappeared friends assumed he went in to change boards.
-Mark did not make it to the beach as the bow stuck again, this time with a harder impact.
-The board abruptly decelerated and launched Mark in the air, with his final breath.
+Mark successfully rode out of a shallow nose poke and intended to heed its warning by changing boards.
+When he disappeared, friends assumed he went in to change boards.
+Mark did not make it to the beach as the bow stuck again on his next wave, this time with a harder impact.
+He took off and went into a steep dive.
+The board abruptly decelerated, disrupting Mark's balance.
+He fought to keep his footing while plunging vertically in a freefall.
+Mark could not save the inevitable wipeout and was launched through the air, with his final breath.

 Mark once said, "The life I've had has been good enough that I can die happily.
 Surfing's done that; surfing's given me that.
 So I can accept dying while I'm surfing."
 No one really knows how Mark drowned.
 There is speculation that he hit the bottom, but; it is not known when he hit.
 A bottom collision may have occurred after drowning or possibly led to drowning.
 An autopsy revealed some plaque buildup in his arteries.
 In warmer conditions plaque may not be a deadly issue.
 Blood circulation is restricted in cold temperatures by constricting veins, conserving blood for organs.
 When veins constrict with an interior build-up, blocked circulation may cause a loss of consciousness.
 Common dangers can become deadly in cold water.